JezerM/nody-greeter/README.md

 ## Theme JavaScript API

-To create themes for nody-greeter and web-greeter, check the documentation available at [gh-pages][gh-pages].
+To create themes for nody-greeter and web-greeter, check the documentation available at [web-greeter-docs][web-greeter-docs].

 Also, you can install the TypeScript types definitions inside your theme with npm: